 Resist that urge!

 Because there are some amazing photos you can get–in your own backyard.
-I’m talking, of course, about dead plants.
+Specifically: dead plants.

 Plants like these: